solhuebner/PCA9685-Arduino/README.md

 PCA9685 pwmController;                  // Library using default B000000 (A5-A0) i2c address

 void setup() {
-    Serial.begin(115200);               // Library will begin Wire, so we just need to begin Serial
+    Serial.begin(115200);               // Library will begin SoftwareSerial, so we just need to begin Serial

     pwmController.resetDevices();       // Resets all PCA9685 devices on i2c line, also begins SoftwareSerial